 As part of the austerity measures after the Napoleonic Wars, the establishments of overseas garrisions were being reduced.
 Moverover, that suited the local government policy which was to encourage both officers going on half pay and soldiers about to be discharged to settle in the colony.
 Already several officers of the 60th Regiment of Foot in Cape Town, conscious of their precarious future, contemplated settlement in the colony where they were stationed.

 Amongst those officers of the 60th Regiment of Foot was one Lieutenant Cornelius Bolton Alcock who had already acquired land at Simon’s Town and built a house upon it.
 It is presumed that Alcock had become aware that the farmland of Klaas Kraal was becoming available when he had performed frontier duty in 1817.
-He submitted a memorial to the Governor, Lord Charles Somerset, and even though he lodged his request on 2nd December 1817, more than two years after Metelerkamp, the decision to grant the land the land was made in favour of Alcock.
+He submitted a memorial to the Governor, Lord Charles Somerset, and even though he lodged his request on 2nd December 1817, more than two years after Metelerkamp, the decision to grant the land was made in favour of Alcock.

 Interestingly, the Inspector of Lands, commenting on the petition by Metelerkamp, noted that no opgaaf [report] had been completed.
 He added that there could have been no difficulty in ascertaining the necessary information at the time of the inspection “when the Petitioner had been present, and if not then”, he wrote, “the Petitioner might have been made to give it afterwards during the preparing of the [land] report”.

 This was deemed a satisfactory reason to give preference to C.B.
 Alcock and the postal Klaas Kraal was registered in his name on 13th February 1818.